nnichols/clojure-dependency-update-action/README.md

 # Clojure Dependency Update Action

-A simple GitHub action to create Pull Requests for your out-of-date dependencies in clojure projects.
+A GitHub Action to create Pull Requests for your out-of-date dependencies in clojure projects.
 This action can automatically update the following dependency files:

 - [deps.edn](https://github.com/clojure/tools.deps.alpha)